 \section{Acknowledgments}

-The authors would like to thank Dr. Pierre Ramond, Dr. M. Jay P\'erez, Dr. Alexander J. Stuart and Bin Xu for discussion and comments on the manuscript.
-C.S.F. acknowledges the support by FAPESP grant 2019/11197-6 and CNPq grant 301271/2019-4.
+We would like to thank Dr. Pierre Ramond, Dr. M. Jay P\'erez, Dr. Alexander J. Stuart and Bin Xu for discussion and comments on the manuscript. {We also thank the anonymous referee for helpful comments and constructive suggestions in improving this work.} C.S.F. acknowledges the support by FAPESP grant 2019/11197-6 and CNPq grant 301271/2019-4.
 M.H.R. acknowledges partial support from U.S. Department of Energy under grant number DE-SC0010296.
 The work of S.S. has been supported by the Swiss National Science Foundation.

-\section{Other variants of the VEV $\vev{\varphi_{\mc B}} \equiv (b_1, b_2, b_3)$}
+\section{Other Variants of the VEV $\vev{\varphi_{\mc B}} \equiv (b_1, b_2, b_3)$}

 The seesaw parameters relevant for leptogenesis are the right-handed neutrino masses $M_i$ and the neutrino Yukawa matrix $Y_\nu$.
 In this section we discuss how these parameters vary as we consider the three following VEVs: (i) $(b_1, b_2, b_2) \equiv b(1,f,1)$, (ii) $(b_1, b_2, b_2) \equiv b(f,1,1)$, and (iii) $(b_1, b_2, b_2) \equiv b(1,1,f)$.